 NG Biotech of France, a company that specializes in in vitro diagnostics, announced the launch of NG-Test® IgG-IgM COVID-19 an “ultra-fast” serological test that can detect people who are or have been infected with the virus, including healthy carriers.
 It can be done from a single drop of blood and can tell if a person is immune to the Covid-19 coronavirus.

 Currently, biological tests are only available in hospitals and specialized laboratories under certain conditions and only with a prescription.
 These tests will tell you whether you have the virus at the time of testing.
-Serological tests, on the other hand, are essential in preparing for the period after the confinements end as they can reveal a person’s immune status.
+Serological tests, on the other hand, are essential in preparing for the period after the end of the confinement as they can reveal a person’s immune status.

 Detection of specific antibodies for CoV-2-SARS